ChromeUniverse/Personal-website/public/posts/index.md

 date: 2021-05-27 10:30:00
 ---

-Hi, I'm Lucca and this is my personal webpage.
+Hi, I'm Lucca and this is my personal website.

 Here you'll find lots of programming, music, electronics and life shenanigans.